As of this writing, I’ve been honored to speak one-on-one with over 3500 of our members. It’s been fun to help real people achieve their goals.

 First, please understand that you probably own everything you need right now.
 While there are a million cool things we can buy online the odds are that using what you already own will do the trick.

-Aweber is a good example.
-SO many people have an Aweber account but are not building their list and profiting from simple follow up email marketing.
+An autoresponder is a good example.
+SO many people have multiple autoresponder accounts but are not building their list and profiting from simple follow up email marketing.
 It’s a shame too because follow up can set you free!

 WARNING: Thinking that you can blend the best from many resources is logical but can lead to confusion.
 Pick the one resource you feel is the best and fully use that first.